Australia's Stunning 'Lagos Alternative' Is Blowing Up On Social Media

 A South Australian beach that looks a bit European has Australian social media users dusting off their cameras and charging their phones.

 That beach?
-Port Wilunga.
-One of the Fleurieu Peninsula’s most photographed beaches, Port Wilunga features the remains of the Port Willunga Jetty and some cool little caves that wouldn’t look out of place in Portugal’s Algarve region.
+Port Willunga.
+One of the Fleurieu Peninsula’s most photographed beaches, Port Willunga features the remains of the Port Willunga Jetty and some cool little caves that wouldn’t look out of place in Portugal’s Algarve region.

 The beach is located 35kms south of Adelaide.
 Like many destinations lately, it’s been blowing up on social media and being compared to some vaguely similar landscapes overseas (possibly due to people going stir crazy about not being able to travel overseas).